August 1960 Popular Electronics

 Types of Testers.
 Tube testers are divided into two general types, depending

-testers show just how many electrons the cathode is capable of emitting under given conditions of plate
+testers show just how many electrons the cathode is capable of emitting under given

-you should and should not do when using a tube tester.
+should not do when using a tube tester.
 We'll digress from time to time in order

 Testing for Shorts.
 First, turn on the instrument and adjust the line-voltage